d-bl/MAE-gf/docs/counting-snow/index.md

 We can analyse stitches in a diagram by marking them with blobs.
 On the right a solution for one snowflake.
+The capital R indicates that the first blob is on the right side, in other words the first stitch would be made with the two pairs on the right.

 Requirements for the blobs: span 4 threads, threads flow two by two into adjacent blobs.
 Not all blobs need to have an interaction for all of its four threads.